All Episodes

 No, you're thinking of Egypt.

-Uh and so, but but the military has always controlled Egypt.
+But the military has always controlled Egypt.

-They they were they were aligned.
+They were aligned.

-Barak did what he had to do.
+Mubarak did what he had to do.

 People did stand up in Egypt.

-I mean what you're saying is not impossible.
+I mean, what you're saying is not impossible.

-Um but Egypt's a different country than Syria.
+But Egypt's a different country than Syria.

 We're allies with Egypt for a reason.

-Were, yeah, but not Syria.
+Were, but not Syria.

 But regardless, I appreciate the call.

-Nathan, thanks uh thanks much.
+Nathan, thanks much.

-Let's see, what if the Reuters carry portrait of Syria rebels at odds with intelligence report?
+The Reuters Kerry portrait of Syria rebels at odds with intelligence report.

-This is a Reuters story, and and now no matter where you look, even in the drive-by media, they're starting to say that what the regime is telling us isn't necessarily true.
+And now, no matter where you look, even in the drive-by media, they're starting to say that what the regime is telling us isn't necessarily true.

-Let's go to the audio soundbice.
+Let's go to the audio soundbites.

 This is funny.

-This is uh yesterday in Washington on Capitol Hill, during a House Foreign Affairs Committee hearing on the possible use of force against Syria.
+This is yesterday in Washington on Capitol Hill, during a House Foreign Affairs Committee hearing on the possible use of force against Syria.

-Who Who's gonna fill that vacuum?
+Who's going to fill that vacuum?

 Because they're the ones most likely to use these weapons against Americans in the United States.

-I just don't agree that a majority are Al Qaeda and the bad guys.
+I just don't agree that a majority are al-Qaeda and the bad guys.

 That's not true.